jerriodpa/brain-tumor-type-classification/README.md

 **Overall accuracy:** 85% (macro F1: 0.85, weighted F1: 0.84)

 The model performs strongly overall, with perfect classification of healthy tissue and glioblastoma precision.
-The main weak point is medulloblastoma recall (0.50) — the confusion matrix shows 2 of 4 medulloblastoma samples misclassified as ependymoma, likely reflecting both overlapping expression signatures and the very small sample count for this class (only 4 test samples).
+The main weak point is medulloblastoma recall (0.50).
+The confusion matrix shows 2 of 4 medulloblastoma samples misclassified as ependymoma, likely reflecting both overlapping expression signatures and the very small sample count for this class (only 4 test samples).

-**Interpretable model (top 500 genes, no PCA) accuracy:** 96.2% — notably higher than the PCA-based model, suggesting the top-variance genes alone carry most of the discriminative signal.
+**Interpretable model (top 500 genes, no PCA) accuracy:** 96.2%, notably higher than the PCA-based model, suggesting the top-variance genes alone carry most of the discriminative signal.

 **Top genes driving predictions (via SHAP):**